 Ignored and neglected

-After being ‘singularly absent’ and ‘generally neglected’ in New Zealand, Africa was the subject of a 2010 conference held by New Zealand’s Institute of International Affairs (NZIIA).
-NZIIA president and former MP Russell Marshall pointed out the contrast between New Zealand’s ‘very low level of ambition’ in Africa, and the potential for investment and economic growth seen by other countries.1
+After being ‘singularly absent’ and ‘generally neglected’ in New Zealand, Africa was the subject of a 2010 conference held by New Zealand’s Institute of International Affairs.
+NZIIA president and former Minister of Foreign Affairs Russell Marshall pointed out that New Zealand’s ‘very low level of ambition’ in Africa contrasted with the potential for investment and economic growth that was seen by other countries.1

-Africa’s rich resource base, its increasing stability and its voting strength in the United Nations all helped drive engagement on the part of the countries outside the region.
+Africa’s rich resource base, its increasing stability and its voting strength in the United Nations all helped drive engagement by countries outside the region.
 For New Zealand, Africa’s United Nations representation was possibly of most significance.
 Within the General Assembly, 25% of members represented African nations.
 The General Assembly elects non-permanent members to the Security Council; New Zealand’s interest in being elected to the Security Council in 2015–16 gave engagement with Africa an increased importance.

 Underlying New Zealand’s limited diplomatic relationship with Africa was a limited economic relations.
 In 2010 only South Africa, Nigeria, Algeria and Egypt were among the top 50 nations New Zealand traded with, and the value was very small, falling well below 3% of the total.
 The perception of Africa as unstable, poor and likely to be dangerous may have continued to mask opportunities offered by the strengthening economies and growing population of some African nations.
 In areas where New Zealand has expertise (dairying and food safety, for example) or an advantage (such as access to the South African market) there was potential for a substantial increase in trade.